FAQs | Frieze London

-Frieze Sculpture is located in The Regent’s Park’s English Gardens at the South end of The Broadwalk connecting Frieze London and Frieze Masters.
-Curated by Clare Lilley, Director of Programme at Yorkshire Sculpture Park, the display brings together exceptional outdoor works by leading artists from around the world.
-Frieze Sculpture will open mid-summer and enjoy a three-month display until the close of the Frieze fairs in October.
+Frieze Sculpture is located in The Regent’s Park’s English Gardens at the south end of The Broadwalk, connecting Frieze London and Frieze Masters.
+Clare Lilley, Director of Programme at Yorkshire Sculpture Park, will again select and place the works in Frieze Sculpture 2021.
+Frieze Sculpture will open in September and enjoy a two-month display until the end of October.

 Does Frieze produce any publications to accompany the fair?